bagder/daniel.haxx.se/about.md

 single place on the Internet, blogging, was created at some point in the latter half of the 1990s.

-I published my firsrt ever first blog post on advogato.org in May 2000.
+I published my first ever first blog post on advogato.org in May 2000.
 My premiere blog post was, to no one's surprise, about my work on curl.
 I would then post frequent updates on that sites for years to come.